 There are slight inclines where an able-bodied companion may be necessary to help push the wheelchair, and a relatively steep incline around the slope by the Cascade waterfall.
 Dedicated disabled parking is available in Virginia Water car park, and disabled toilet facilities can be found in The Pavilion, by the entrance to Virginia Water.

 Please visit our page on Virginia Water for more information about visiting this area of the Park.

 Due to the nature of the landscape, The Valley Gardens is naturally less easily accessible for visitors with restricted mobility.
 There are however a number of wheelchair friendly routes from which to enjoy the ever-changing displays – including a wheelchair accessible viewing point at the Punch Bowl, which offers a new perspective of this breath-taking seasonal display, which is at its best in May.
-The viewing point is clearly signposted from The Valley Gardens car park.

 Please visit our page on The Valley Gardens for more information about its enchanting woodland and exotic displays.